top of page

 Research Projects

 In this section we feature academic research that explores the intricate and sometimes conflicting aspects of how migrants engage with technology.
 Here, we celebrate the spirit of collaborative knowledge production, showcasing projects that embody interdisciplinary synergy and innovative thinking.
-Our platform is particularly dedicated to spotlighting the contributions of early-career scholars, though we welcome the insights of established researchers as well.
-This section serves as a vibrant incubator for pioneering ideas, offering fresh perspectives and advancing the scholarly conversation on migration and technology.
+Our platform welcomes the insights of early-career scholars and established researchers as well, offering fresh perspectives and advancing the scholarly conversation on migration and technology.

 The importance of recognizing and understanding the digital leisure activities of forcibly displaced populations, often overlooked in research focused on utility-driven ends, is crucial for creating meaningful humanitarian interventions and ensuring accurate narratives about these communities.